Creative Thesis: Exploring the Parameters of the PhD Thesis

 Please e-mail Hayley Newman to reserve a place.

-This year we are again inviting guest writers, artists and curators, in addition to faculty from the Slade and UCL to run the Creative Thesis sessions.
+This year we are again inviting guest writers, artists and thinkers, in addition to faculty from the Slade and UCL to run the Creative Thesis sessions.
 Prof. Sharon Morris (Slade School) will run an introductory session on the basics of thesis construction and Dr Hayley Newman (Slade School) will run a session on the parameters of a practice-based PhD research thesis and this will be followed by a series of guests.
-These include Dr. Uriel Urlow, senior Research Fellow at the University of Westminster, who as an international artist, theorist and writer will be exploring plural methodologies of research; Artist and writer Dr Yve Lomax (Royal College of Art), author of Writing the Image and Sounding the Event, and co-director of the independent publishing company ‘Copy Press’, will focus on writing practice as philosophy; Dr Kristen Kreider, Royal Holloway who will focus on the poetics of experimental writing and writing for performance; David Thorp, free-lance curator and gallerist currently at MOMA Oxford; Saradha Soobrayen, freelance writer, poet and writing tutor; Sally O’Reilly, writer, reviewer and critic and writer in residence at the Whitechapel Gallery, author of The Body in Contemporary Art, 2009.
+These include Dr. Uriel Urlow, senior Research Fellow at the University of Westminster, who as an international artist, theorist and writer will be exploring plural methodologies of research; Dr Kristen Kreider, Royal Holloway who will focus on the poetics of experimental writing and writing for performance; Saradha Soobrayen, freelance writer, poet and writing tutor; Sally O’Reilly, writer, reviewer and critic and writer in residence at the Whitechapel Gallery, author of The Body in Contemporary Art, 2009.

 Each session is focused on the pedagogy of practice and many of the workshops ask you to write in situ and to respond directly to issues raised in discussion.
 Please bring with you hard copy writing materials, pen/pencil and paper.
 Some of the workshops will also include the opportunity for you to bring short pieces of text addressing particular issues, including problems you may have with thesis writing.